Balfe Sheet Music and Biography

 His father was a dance master and violinist.
 As a young boy, Michael played the violin for his father’s dance classes.

 At the age of nine Balfe appeared in public playing the violin and later wrote the ballad ‘Young Fanny’ later named the ‘Lover’s Mistake’.
 On the death of his father in 1823 he moved to London and gained a position at the Theatre Royal, Drury Lane, and later became the lead in the orchestra.
 Whilst continuing to play the violin he also sought a career as an opera singer.

 Aged just seventeen Count Mazzara took him to Italy where he studied composition and singing and produced his first ballet La Perouse.
 He became a student of Rossini and appeared as Figaro in the ‘Barber of Seville’ in Paris.
 Balfe wrote a few operas in Italy before returning to London where he established himself and he wrote his first English opera in 1835; ‘The Siege of Rochelle’.

-He married a Hungarian born singer who he met in Italy and had two sons and two daughters.
-He died on 20th Oct 1870 from bronchial asthma, complicated by pneumonia.
-He is buried along with his wife in Kensal Green Cemetery, London.
+Balfe married a Hungarian-born singer who he met in Italy and had two sons and two daughters.
+He died on 20th October 1870 from bronchial asthma, complicated by pneumonia, and is buried along with his wife in Kensal Green Cemetery, London.